-Newton Abbot Museum New Sandford Orleigh overmantle Gallery - Newton Abbot Town and GWR Museum
+Newton Abbot Museum New Sandford Orleigh overmantle Gallery - Newton Abbot Museum

 By: Felicity Cole